aahammer/g4a_playground/README.md

 # or just double-click the index.html file
 ```

-### Option 2: Local Development Server
+### Option 2: Local Server
-For a more realistic development experience, you can serve the files using Python's built-in server:
+For testing how it will work on GitHub Pages:

 ```bash
 # Python 3